FortiAuthenticator

 • Failover takes 30 seconds.
 Authentications required during the failover are lost.

-• To access the HA management GUI IP of HA interface of both units, it is necessary to have a Workstation in the same subnet as the HA interface configured on the FortiAuthenticators.
+• To access the HA management GUI IP of the HA interface of both units, it is necessary to have a Workstation in the same subnet as the HA interface configured on the FortiAuthenticators.

 Note: Backup units cannot allow configuration changes.